Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Future of Red and Blue

-These cards will more than hold their own in any duel, but be sure to browse the online Magic card database to unearth even more red and blue treasures.
-With an incredible array of multicolor options plus each hue's individual strengths, red and blue remains a competitive combination that forms form of the game's top decks and will frequently seize victory in the right sorcerer's hands.
+These cards will more than hold their own in any duel, but be sure to browse the online Magic card database to unearth even redder and blue treasures.
+With an incredible array of multicolor options plus each hue's individual strengths, red and blue remain a competitive combination that forms form of the game's top decks and will frequently seize victory in the right sorcerer's hands.

 © 2018 Jeremy Gill